groupvine/gv-doc/2-members/3-membersGroups.md

 * Sub-groups have their own group administrator(s) and editor(s) whose capabilities are local to their group.

-* Sub-groups can allow its general members to send email to the sub-group by setting **Can general members also send group emails** on its
+* Sub-groups can allow its general members to send email to the sub-group by setting **Can general members send group emails** on its
 <img src="/docimages/transparent-gear-icon.png" height="22"> **Sub-group Settings** page.
 General members would use the sub-group's group email address and email using their personal inbox.

 * Sub-groups can be moderated by setting **Is group moderated?** on